r2e-project/r2e/README.md

 ```

 Replace:
+- <input_json> with the path to the JSON file containing the generated tests.
 - <experiment_id> with the experiment ID of the previous test generation step.
 - <num_processes> with the number of processes you want to use for execution.
 - <execution_timeout> with the timeout for each test execution.